parnikakhattri/Coffedia/README.md

 Coffedia - Your Encyclopedia of Coffee ☕

 Purpose:
-Coffedia is an interactive R Shiny application designed for coffee enthusiasts to explore coffee brands, stores, and trends across the world.
+Coffedia is an interactive R Shiny application designed for coffee enthusiasts to explore coffee brands, stores and trends across the world.
-The app allows users to visualize brand popularity, explore coffee outlets, and submit feedback on their coffee experiences.
+The app allows users to visualise brand popularity, explore coffee outlets and submit feedback on their coffee experiences.

 Features:
 1. About Tab: